Bayesian Structure Learning in Sparse Gaussian Graphical Models: Introduction

-In the trans-dimensional MCMC methodology, the MCMC algorithm explores the model space to identify high posterior probability models one and estimate the parameters simultaneously.
-A special case is the reversible-jump MCMC (RJMCMC) approach, proposed by \cite{green1995reversible}.
+In the trans-dimensional MCMC methodology, the MCMC algorithm explores the model space to identify high posterior probability models and estimate the parameters simultaneously.
+A special case is the reversible-jump MCMC (RJMCMC) approach, proposed by \citet{green1995reversible}.
 This method constructs an ergodic discrete-time Markov chain whose stationary distribution is taken to be the joint posterior distribution of the model and the parameters.
 The process transits among models using an acceptance probability, which guarantees convergence to the target posterior distribution.
 If this probability is high, the process efficiently explores the model space.
-However, for the high-dimensional regime this is not always efficient. \cite{giudici1999decomposable} extended this method for the decomposable Gaussian graphical models. \cite{dobra2011bayesian} developed it based on the Cholesky decomposition of the precision matrix. \cite{lenkoski2013direct, wang2012efficient, cheng2012hierarchical} developed a RJMCMC algorithm, which combined the exchange algorithm \citep{murray2012mcmc} and the double Metropolis-Hastings algorithm \citep{liang2010double} to avoid the intractable normalizing constant calculation.
+However, for the high-dimensional regime this is not always efficient. \citet{giudici1999decomposable} extended this method for the decomposable Gaussian graphical models. \citet{dobra2011bayesian} developed it based on the Cholesky decomposition of the precision matrix. \citet{lenkoski2013direct}, \citet{wang2012efficient}, and \citet{cheng2012hierarchical} developed an RJMCMC algorithm, which combined the exchange algorithm \citep{murray2012mcmc} and the double Metropolis-Hastings algorithm \citep{liang2010double} to avoid the intractable normalizing constant calculation.

 An alternative trans-dimensional MCMC methodology is the birth-death MCMC (BDMCMC) approach, which is based on a continuous time Markov process.
 In this method, the time between jumps to a larger dimension (birth) or a smaller one (death) is taken to be a random variable with a specific rate.
 The choice of birth and death rates determines the birth-death process, and is made in such a way that the stationary distribution is precisely the posterior distribution of interest.
 Contrary to the RJMCMC approach, moves between models are always accepted, which makes the BDMCMC approach extremely efficient.
-In the context of finite mixture distributions with variable dimension this method have been used \cite{stephens2000bayesian}, following earlier proposals by \cite{ripley1977modelling} and \cite{geyer1994simulation}.
+In the context of finite mixture distributions with variable dimension this method has been used \citep{stephens2000bayesian}, following earlier proposals by \citet{ripley1977modelling} and \citet{geyer1994simulation}.
+More recently, this type of algorithm, has been used \citep{dobra2018loglinear, mohammadi2017ratio, mohammadi2016bayesian} in the context of graphical models and has been used \citep{mohammadi2019conituous} in the context of Bayesian regression tree.